UTTAM-VAGHASIA/quantum-computing/assignments/ASSIGNMENT_1.md

 - **Interference**: Quantum amplitudes can interfere constructively or destructively to enhance correct solutions

 **Applications in Quantum Computing:**

-- **Quantum Algorithms**: Algorithms like Shor's and Grover's exploit quantum information properties for exponential speedups
+- **Quantum Algorithms**: Algorithms like Shor's (factoring) and Grover's (search) use quantum properties for exponential speedups
-- **Quantum Communication**: Secure communication protocols using quantum key distribution
+- **Quantum Communication**: Secure communication using quantum key distribution
-- **Quantum Simulation**: Modeling quantum systems that are intractable for classical computers
+- **Quantum Simulation**: Modeling complex quantum systems that classical computers can't handle
-- **Quantum Machine Learning**: Using quantum superposition and entanglement for enhanced pattern recognition
+- **Quantum Machine Learning**: Using superposition and entanglement to enhance pattern recognition

 ## 3. What is Shannon Entropy?